Research

 Research Interests

 Below you will find some of my interests and projects.
-My research interests are primarily graph theory (extremal and structural), applications of graph theory, and the intersection of combinatorics and topology.
+My research interests are primarily graph theory (extremal and structural), applications of graph theory (e.g. to the natural sciences), and the intersection of combinatorics and topology.

 My dissertation: Problems in Graph Theory With Applications to Topology and Modeling RNA